 Children across the world still die because their parents cannot afford enough food to keep them healthy, or get the treatment they need.
 Poverty affects every area of a child's development - mental, physical, and emotional.

-More than 8 million children died last year, most from preventable conditions and diseases.
+Around the world, more than 8 million children died last year, most from preventable conditions and diseases.
 Almost all of these child deaths take place in developing countries, and within these countries children from the poorest backgrounds are least likely to survive.
-That’s wrong.

 Our research has shown that even relatively poor countries like Bolivia and Ghana have reduced the numbers of children dying.
 They’ve done this by focusing resources on helping the poorest and most disadvantaged people.

-Countries making slow or no progress on reducing the number of children dying tend to have greater disparities between the richest and poorest people living there.
+The countries that have made the least progress on reducing the number of children dying tend to have greater disparities between the rich and poor.
 This shows that the approach a government takes – not its resources – is most important in reducing child mortality.

 Giving families a fair chance at life is critical.
-Governments need to focus on helping disadvantaged groups in their country and adopt an explicit goal of universal access to good-quality essential services, such as free healthcare.
+Governments need to focus on helping disadvantaged groups in their country.
+They should work to provide universal access to quality essential services, such as free healthcare.